dhiltgen/docker-machine-kvm/README.md

         docker-machine ssh mymachinename "ip -one -4 addr show dev eth0|cut -f7 -d' '"
         ```

+## LibVirt Volumes / Pools
+Libvirt's storage pool / storage volume system abstracts the creation and deletion of storage areas across a variety of backend platforms.
+For example, storage pools can be backed by iSCSI, ZFS, or even local/network file systems.
+See [Libvirt Storage](https://libvirt.org/storage.html).
+Storage volumes are allocated out of storage pools.
+The kvm-storage-cleanup flag defines the fate of the volume when the docker machine is removed.
+The default behavior
+'delete' removes the volume on "docker-machine rm", other behaviors are below.
+Multiple values can be combined by joining the values with a comma, for example "delete,force".
+Not all backends support all options.
+   * **delete** - The default action.
+Simply remove the alllocated volume.
+   * **zero** - Write zeros over the data before deleting.
+(Slow)
+   * **force** - Delete the volume even if it has associated snapshots or other records which might otherwise restrict deletion.
+   * **none** - Do NOT delete the volume on "docker-machine rm".
+Cannot be combined with other options.

 ## Driver Parameters

 Here are all currently driver parameters listed that you can use.